Learning to Rise During COVID-19 with Dare to Lead by Dr. Brené Brown

 By Corporate Class Inc.

 Learning how to deal with uncertainty can be challenging, particularly when facing various concerns like health, finances, and career stability.
-Our minds can easily get distracted by worrying or feeling anxious about things that we “think may happen” in the future.
+Our minds can easily get distracted by worrying or feeling anxious about things we “think may happen” in the future.
 This impacts our overall mental and emotional well-being and our ability to make effective decisions in all aspects of our lives, which will help our future.
-It’s understandable to feel uncomfortable during uncertain times, yet practicing gratitude can help us feel comfortable as we navigate through challenges with resilience, compassion, and a steadfast routine.
-Here are some tips for how to deal with uncertainty at work or at home by fostering present-moment awareness and enjoyment.
+It’s understandable to feel uncomfortable during uncertain times, yet practicing gratitude can help us feel comfortable as we navigate challenges with resilience, compassion, and a steadfast routine.

 1. Conduct a “What if?”
 Cleanse for Mental Clarity